OfficiallyEra/OfficiallyEra/README.md

 # 👋 Hey!
 I'm Ayush (also known as Era)

-- ☑️ Gaining expirience since 2014, Updating GitHib since 2024
+- ☑️ Gaining expirience since 2014, Updating GitHub since 2024

 - 🌱 Currently working on a detailed finger and hand detection project using C++ and OpenCV.